2026 Celebration

 As Latinos, our heritage is diverse with many beautiful cultures that span throughout Latin America.
+Though every country is different we stand with one another with love in our heart.
+We use our country flags to represent our passion and love for our cultures.
 Join the Latino Student Association in celebrating the roots that intertwine us as Latinos, and distinguish our uniqueness.
 Everyone is invited to observe, appreciate, and embrace the cultures that nourish Latino students at the University of Mary Washington.

 Kick-off Celebration